iterorganization/IMAS-Validator/CONTRIBUTING.md

 3. if not, make a **new issue** to describe your problem or question.
-In the case of a bug suspiscion, please try to give all the relevant information to allow reproducing the error or identifying its root cause (version of the IMAS-imas-validator, OS and relevant dependencies, snippet of code);
+In the case of a bug suspiscion, please try to give all the relevant information to allow reproducing the error or identifying its root cause (version of the IMAS-Validator, OS and relevant dependencies, snippet of code);
 4. apply relevant labels to the issue.